Skip to Main Content

 About this study

-GENETX will help us understand the information that patients and families need about gene therapy for rare genetic diseases, in order to make important decisions about treatment.
+GENETX will help us understand the information that patients and families need about gene therapy for rare genetic diseases, to make important decisions about treatment.
 We want to share correct, easy-to-understand information about gene therapy, so patients and families can speak with their care teams about it.

 First, we need to find out what kind of information will help.
 At the beginning of this study, we will speak with